 SSO (Single Sign-On) is useful for enterprises that prefer to manage users and permissions in a single internal system known as an identity provider (or IdP).
 IdPs control all internal and third-party tools users can access.
 SSO eliminates or dramatically reduces the need for multiple logins, as individuals maintain a single sign-on.

-This article explains how to setup SSO with Uptime.com, and provides some basic troubleshooting steps for common SSO issues.
+This article offers general instruction on SSO setup with Uptime.com, and provides some basic troubleshooting steps for common SSO issues.

 Table of Contents